porterjamesj/website/content/hiking/lt23/day21/index.md

 {{< two_images src1="images/subway1.jpg" src2="images/subway2.jpg" >}}
 {{< two_images src1="images/back.jpg" src2="images/arctic.jpg" >}}

 I put on [x2](https://www.youtube.com/watch?v=ZrIUMxLmVAM) for the final ascent to hype me up.
 It works, I'm hyped!
-The high-energy music and beautiful blue sky all around me combine to make me feel elated, a mood I'd remain in for the rest of the day.
+The high-energy music and beautiful blue sky all around me combine to make me feel elated, a mood I'll remain in for the rest of the day.

 Before I know it, I'm at the peak!
 I was expecting a big sign proclaiming "Mt.
 Mansfield, highest point in the state of Vermont" or something like that.
 But there's almost nothing here.
 If it weren't for the USGS survey mark and, well, the fact that when you look around everything is below you, you've never know you'd made it.